faelys/pashage/README.md

 I didn't really understand the original `init` command, so I'm not sure how different it is; but now it installs `.age-recipients` and re-encrypts.

+- The `insert` command makes the user try again when entering mismatching passwords.

 - TODO

 ### New Features and Extensions

+- The new `gitconfig` command configures an existing store repository to decrypt before `diff`.

 - The new `random` command leverages password generation without touching the password store.